c0dev0id/shagen.me/content/posts/openhttpd-text-encoding.md

 ```

 This makes OpenHTTPd aware of all the default content types described in this file.
-The file `/usr/share/misc/mime.types` contains following line, which creates a link between the file extension `.txt` and the type, that is delivered using the Content-Type Header.
+The file `/usr/share/misc/mime.types` contains the following line, which creates a link between the file extension `.txt` and the type, that is delivered using the Content-Type Header.

 ```
 text/plain                     txt